exercism/haskell/docs/ABOUT.md

 **Lazy** (a.k.a "non-strict") means that the compiler will put off evaluating a thing until absolutely neccessary.
-This lets you safely do wierd stuff like operating on an infinite list--the language will only create it up to the last value you actually use.
+This lets you safely do weird stuff like operating on an infinite list--the language will only create it up to the last value you actually use.

 **Statically-typed** means that identifiers have a type set at compile